-Amazon Web Services for the SMEPosted by Christopher Bain / September 23, 2015
+Amazon Web Services for the SMEPosted by Chris Garrett / September 23, 2015

 Websites and apps have never been more critical to business.
 More software is moving online as the cloud becomes a safe and viable option.
 Traditional web servers may not be enough for your business anymore.

 How much downtime can you afford?
 Does your site load fast enough?
 And, do you have a growth plan for when shared hosting is no longer enough?